Pyrosome

-Each zooid is a few millimetres in size, but is embedded in a common gelatinous tunic that joins all of the individuals.
-Each zooid opens both to the inside and outside of the "tube", drawing in ocean water from the outside to its internal filtering mesh called the branchial basket, extracting the microscopic plant cells on which it feeds, and then expelling the filtered water to the inside of the cylinder of the colony.
-The colony is bumpy on the outside, each bump representing a single zooid, but nearly smooth, although perforated with holes for each zooid, on the inside.
+Each zooid opens both to the inside and outside of the "tube".
+The zooids draw in ocean water from the outside into their internal filtering mesh called the branchial basket, extracting the microscopic plant cells on which it feeds, and then expelling the filtered water to the inside of the colony's cylinder.

 Pyrosomes are planktonic, which means their movements are largely controlled by currents, tides, and waves in the oceans.
 On a smaller scale, however, each colony can move itself slowly by the process of jet propulsion, created by the coordinated beating of cilia in the branchial baskets of all the zooids, which also create feeding currents.

 Pyrosomes are brightly bioluminescent, flashing a pale blue-green light that can be seen for many tens of metres.
 Pyrosomes are closely related to salps, and are sometimes called "fire salps".
 Sailors on the ocean occasionally observe calm seas containing many pyrosomes, all luminescing on a dark night.

 Pyrosomes feed through filtration and they are among the most efficient filter feeders of any zooplankton species.

-Etymology

-The name Pyrosoma derives from the Greek words pyro, meaning "fire", and soma, meaning "body".
+These colonial tunicates also are known to provide a source of shelter, food, and settlement from other deep sea organisms.
+They are also known to play a role in the marine Carbon cycle, as dead colonies sink to the sea floor to be consumed as food by other animals.

+Anatomy and Morphology

+A single individual of a pyrosome colony is referred to as an ascidiozooid, or zooid.
+A pyrosome colony contains many zooids which form a gelatinous tube, the walls of which range from 0.2 - 2.0 cm.

+The zooids that make up a pyrosome are typically only a few mm long.
+Colonies of these zooids, which are bound together by a notochord and shared tissue, form a tube-like, hollow structure that is typically between 1 inch and 2 feet in length.
+However, giant pyrosomes can reach up to 60 feet in length, with a hollow opening up to 6 feet (2 meters) wide.
+There have been some instances in which deep sea scientists have swam inside of a giant pyrosome's hollow body.

+Pyrosomes are transparent and gelatinous, with a slimy yet bumpy texture.
+Zooids appear as small bumps on the colony, although the colony appears nearly smooth with perforated holes for each zooid on the inside.
+Each zooid has a stomach that can be seen through the transparent body of the colony.
+These stomachs have been compared to "wire baskets".

 Bioluminescence

-Although many planktonic organisms are bioluminescent, pyrosome bioluminescence is unusual in its brilliance and sustained light emission, and evoked the following comment when seen by the eminent scientist Thomas Huxley at sea:"I have just watched the moon set in all her glory, and looked at those lesser moons, the beautiful Pyrosoma, shining like white-hot cylinders in the water" (T.H.
-Huxley, 1849).

-Pyrosomes often exhibit waves of light passing back and forth through the colony, as each individual zooid detects light and then emits light in response.
-Each zooid contains a pair of light organs located near the outside surface of the tunic, which are packed with luminescent organelles that may be intracellular bioluminescent bacteria.
-The waves of bioluminescence that move within a colony are apparently not propagated by neurons, but by a photic stimulation process.
-Flashing zooids not only stimulate other zooids within the colony to luminesce, but nearby colonies will also display bioluminescence in response.
-Colonies will luminesce in response to touch, as well as to light.